Nata8/Bioformatics-toolbox/README.md

-Next two tasks have been programmed in Python.
+Next two tasks have been programmed in Python (repository Bioinformatics_toolbox).
 Output displays at the terminal.
 Pdbparser.py is the basic parser used in both tasks.
 Data are downloaded from PDB database, stored at pdb_files folder.

 REQUIREMENTS: